 - Xink Exchange Connector (this will pull the users and their signatures from Xink to a local SQL Server database referred to as the settings database)

-- Exchange Mobile Gateway (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being sent)
+- Xink Transport Agent (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being sent from mobile devices)

 Need help?
 Schedule meeting (45 min. remote support)